Familial Sexual Precocity: A Review of 58 Cases

 TLDR Familial sexual precocity in girls may be more common than previously thought.

-A review of 58 girls diagnosed with isosexual precocious puberty at an endocrine clinic over six years revealed that 5.2% had family histories of sexual precocity, challenging the notion of its rarity in females.
-One case detailed a girl who began breast development at 6 years and pubic hair development at 7½ years, with advanced bone and height age, and hormone levels indicating early puberty.
+A review of 58 girls diagnosed with isosexual precocious puberty at an endocrine clinic over six years revealed that 3 girls (5.2%) had family histories of sexual precocity, suggesting a potential familial link.
+One detailed case involved a girl who began breast development at 6 years and pubic hair development at 7½ years, with advanced bone and height age, and hormone levels indicating early puberty.
+This study provided anecdotal evidence that familial isosexual precocity in females might be more common than previously thought.

 Discuss this study in the Community →